Canada Thistle

 • Especially problematic in riparian areas.

-• While decaying, Canada Thistle may release toxic chemicals to inhibit the germination of other plant species.
+• While decaying, Canada thistle may release toxic chemicals to inhibit the germination of other plant species.

 • Considered noxious under the Weed Control Act.

-Canada Thistle is found in the Sea to Sky region and its distribution is beyond landscape-level control.
-When Canada Thistle is present at high-priority locations and negatively impacts them, their control is considered a high priority.
+Canada thistle is found in the Sea to Sky region and its distribution is beyond landscape-level control.
+When Canada thistle is present at high-priority locations and negatively impacts them, their control is considered a high priority.

 Otherwise, the goal is to prevent it from spreading to new (uninfested) areas, and to control it where possible to limit its impact on biodiversity.

-Learn to identify Canada Thistle: Use the images on this profile page.
+Learn to identify Canada thistle: Use the images on this profile page.

 DO: